 The condensate drainage system is internal to the furnace.
-DO NOT connect additional traps to the exterior of the furnace.
+It is not recommended to connect additional traps to the exterior of the furnace.
 Doing so will have adverse effects on the operation of the furnace.
 The drain may exit either the right or left side of the furnace cabinet.

 The condensate drain can be routed to a flow drain or to a condensate pump.
 Ensure that the drain maintains a downward slope from the unit to the drain.
-Refer to Figure 16 for more details.
+Refer to Figure 18 for more details.

-For a right side drain simply extend the tubing out of the 7/8" hole in the cabinet, see Figure 16.
+For a right side drain simply extend the tubing out of the hole in the cabinet, see Figure 18.
 For a left side drain follow the steps below: